 León, J & Hernández Bermejo, J. Esteban & Programma Ethnobotánica 92 1994, Neglected crops : 1492 from a different perspective, Food and Agriculture Organization of the United Nations, Rome

-Litzenberger, Samuel C. 1974, Guide for field crops in the tropics and the subtropics.
-Office of Agriculture, Technical Assistance Bureau, Agency for International Development, Washington, D.C.
+Litzenberger, S. C. 1974, Guide for field crops in the tropics and the subtropics, Office of Agriculture, Technical Assistance Bureau, Agency for International Development (USAID), Washington D.C.

 Morgan, D. & Achilleos, A. 2012, Roots : the definitive compendium with more than 225 recipes, Chronicle Books, San Francisco

 National Research Council (Board on Science and Technology for International Development) 1975, Underexploited tropical plants with promising economic value, National Academic Press, Washington D. C.

 Nelson, L. & Shih, R. & Balick, M. J., 2007, Handbook of poisonous and injurious plants, 2nd ed, New York Botanical Gardens, Springer, New York